 So why not make a weekend of it?
 ELearners are welcome to complete the theory for both the Introduction and Part I Courses prior to attending a fieldschool and those attending as a refresher may choose to join us for one or both of the days.
 NAS Fieldschools are taught by experienced NAS Tutors.
 In some cases NAS Tutors will be working with the help of our training partners and supporters such as Promare in the SW; the Thames Discovery Programme in London; the Malvern Archaeological Diving Unit in Wales, and the SCAPE Trust in Scotland.
 All our diving operations are managed by competent registered NAS Diving Supervisors who will have experience of managing diving operations on archaeological sites.

-Click on the pins on the map below to find out more about the 2014 Fieldschools, red pins indicate an intertidal/foreshore fieldschool and blue pins indicate an underwater fieldschool.
+Click on the pins on the map below to find out more about some of the venues where we are able to run Fieldschools, red pins indicate an intertidal/foreshore fieldschool and blue pins indicate an underwater fieldschool.
 (Please note that the map may not display in Internet Explorer 8 or earlier.
-A full list of fieldschools can be found by clicking the link below or in the calendar pages)

-To book a place on any of the scheduled fieldschools, please contact the NAS Office or complete and return the Course Booking Form with the details of the fieldschool you wish to attend.
+To book a place on a fieldschool, please contact the NAS Office or complete and return the Course Booking Form with the details of the fieldschool you wish to attend.
 Further fieldschools and alternative venues can be arranged throughout the year, please contact the NAS Office for more information.
 Remember ELearners can use the course forums to message others about the courses and the fieldschools.

-The NAS is unable to offer refunds for cancellations made less than 4 weeks prior to the fieldschool date.
+The NAS is unable to offer refunds for cancellations made less than 6 weeks prior to the fieldschool date (this applies to Fieldschools run in the UK only).
 The NAS reserves the right to cancel or postpone fieldschools if necessary.
 In this instance payments will either be carried forward to future fieldschool dates or refunded in full.